 “Guide Dogs” help arrange for custom made books from ‘Custom Eyes’ to be created for children with vision impairment.
-The child can choose what best helps them, from a picture book on a specific coloured paper, large font books, to a GCSE textbook with a specific font and line spacing.
+The child can choose what best helps them, from a picture book on a specific coloured paper, large font books, or GCSE textbook with a specific font and line spacing.

 4. Family Support